rust-lang/cc-rs/README.md

 3. `<build-kind>_<var>` - for example, `HOST_CC` or `TARGET_CFLAGS`
 4. `<var>` - a plain `CC`, `AR` as above.

-If none of these varaibles exist, gcc-rs uses built-in defaults
+If none of these variables exist, gcc-rs uses built-in defaults

 In addition to the the above optional environment variables, `gcc-rs` has some functions with hard requirements on some variables supplied by [cargo's